 Do private lenders have to offer loss mitigation before foreclosing?

 Requirements vary by state and loan type.
-Business-purpose loans are generally exempt from federal consumer protections that mandate loss mitigation review.
+Business-purpose loans are exempt from federal consumer protections that mandate loss mitigation review.
 However, documented good-faith workout attempts strengthen the lender’s legal position in any subsequent foreclosure action.
 Consult a qualified attorney to confirm the requirements for your specific loan type and state.

 What happens to junior liens when a lender accepts a deed-in-lieu?